These resources are designed to aid you in forming and maintaining a successful student organization.

 - Starting a New Student Organization This resource outlines the process for starting a Student Organization, complete with the Affiliation Form, Petition of Interest, and guidelines for writing your own Constitution and By-laws.

-- Student Organization Update Form (Down for Maintenance)
+- Student Organization Update Form

 New executive leadership?
 New advisor?
 New club name?